opendocsg/slw-judgments-backfill/2014_SGHC_207/report.md

 _Evidence_ – _proof of evidence_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 112 of 2014 was allowed by the Court of Appeal on 28 July 2015.
-See [2015] SGCA 36.]
+See <span class="citation">[2015] SGCA 36</span>.]

 17 October 2014